 Ruby Aldrige photographed by Lina Scheynius for the Novemeber 2012 issue of Vogue Turkey.

 This editorial beautifully captures my present state of mind.
-And that being how I just don’t feel like doing much of anything despite being inundated.
-I’m lethargic, a little under-inspired and a whole lot of overwhelmed.
-And maybe this listlessness pertains to my birthday which looms a few days away.
-Or maybe it’s just Mercury in retrograde, causing havoc and doping me with some seriously lousy mojo.
+And that being how I just don’t feel like doing much of anything despite being utterly inundated.
+I am lethargic, feeling that melancholia, a little under-inspired and a whole lot of overwhelmed.
+And maybe this listlessness pertains to my birthday which looms a mere few days away.
+Or maybe it’s just Mercury in retrograde; causing havoc and doping me with some seriously lousy mojo and melancholia.

-I found these images over on The Poor Homme and fell in love with the photography.
-Something in them resonated with something deep within myself, something I was unable to describe.
-But as I began to read I was taken aback with the narration.
-The way this piece was intricately dissected, putting words down that I was unable to articulate myself.
+I found these images over on The Poor Homme and fell in love with the rawness of the photography.
+Something in them resonated with something deep within myself; something I was unable to describe.
+But as I began to read I was taken aback with the writing.
+His words intricately dissected the melancholia, putting words down that I was unable to articulate myself.